getporter/porter/docs/content/slides/pack-your-bags/index.md

 1. Create a porter bundle in a new directory with `porter create`.
 1. Modify the **porter.yaml** to uncomment out `#dockerfile: Dockerfile.tmpl`.
 1. Edit **Dockerfile.tmpl** to use **mcr.microsoft.com/azure-cli** for the base image.
 1. Edit the install action to run `az help`.
+1. Build the bundle.
 1. Install the bundle.

 ---